-Contributed by partner Bijal V. Vakil and law clerks Tim Keegan and Trina Shek Rizzo, White & Case
+Contributed by Bijal V. Vakil, Tim Keegan and Trina Shek Rizzo, White & Case

 Empowered by technology that continues to grow at an exponential rate, automotive and tech companies around the world are racing to bring autonomous vehicles to the road.
 In this race, companies face the challenge of balancing the large amounts of data saved every second on an AV with the pressing public need for increased safety on our roads.

 As companies around the world gear up to make AVs safer, they will have to consider whether to collaborate to help create and meet safety standards, and whether they can do so while also protecting the data stemming from the AV.
 To navigate this precarious tension, AV companies can draw from the airline industry to make safety strides while also guarding their private data.

 Over the last few years, car companies, tech giants, and the media have prepared the public for the arrival of self-driving cars—the transportation of the future.
 But, with the pervasiveness of self-parking, lane assist, and radar cruise control, some would argue semi-autonomous cars are already here.
 By way of background, what, exactly, is a self-driving car?